zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,072 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-When you do, you c an join ESL Podcast as a member and download our Learning Guide.
+When you do, you can join ESL Podcast as a member and download our Learning Guide.

 This episode is a dialogue between Luisa and Max ab out working a job less than 40 hours a week – that is, a part-time job.
 Let’s g et started.